 - Paying on-site visits to check for student accommodations.

-Essentially, investors need to account for a location as one most important criterion informing accommodation decisions.
+Essentially, investors need to account for a location as one most important criteria informing accommodation decisions.
 If anything, accessibility, convenience, and affordability are key for students to make an accommodation decision.
 Still, criteria such as type and insurance are just as important.

 Different Types of Student Accommodation